 Responsibilities:

-- Ensures every team member is executing their assigned tasks.
+- Makes sure every team member is executing their assigned tasks.

 - Serves as the first point of contact for staff, reducing interruptions to the lead planner.